supunxiii/fantasy-flix-website/README.md

 - The website was developed as an academic project and follows educational standards
 - All content is for demonstration and educational purposes

-## License

-This entertainment website is open-source and is licensed under the [MIT License](LICENSE)

 ## Contact

 For any inquiries or feedback, please contact the development team: